openresty/lua-resty-lrucache/README.markdown

 Status
 ======

-This library is still under active development and is considered production ready.
+This library is considered production ready.

 Synopsis
 ========